 - Add a wall-mounted pull-down (murphy) bed downstairs wherever there is space.
 These can sometimes be installed to fit over existing furniture, if space is very limited.

-- Instead of having a normal sofa, get a pull-out sofa - or a proper sofa bed - which can very easily provide another sleeping area.
+- Instead of having a normal couch, get a pull-out couch - or a proper couch bed - which can very easily provide another sleeping area.

 - Add a new, separate room downstairs for a bedroom.